‘DWTS’ Johnny Weir ‘Excited’ To Compete Alongside ‘Goddesses’ Jeannie Mai & Justina Machado In Relay Dance

 Jeannie will perform alongside her professional partner Brandon Armstrong.
 Johnny will take the floor with Britt Stewart.
 Justina will pair up with Sasha Farber.

 Viewers of the series appeared to be quite happy about this particular threesome.
-In the comments section of the post, some astute viewers judged each of the competitors based on their skillset.
-They felt that of all of the couples left in the competition that will take on this second dance during tonight’s episode, this trio was the most evenly matched.
+In the comments section of the post, some astute viewers judged each of the competitors based on their skill set.
+They felt that of all the couples left in the competition that will take on this second dance during tonight’s episode, this trio was the most evenly matched.

 “Oof.
 This is gonna be a tough one,” wrote one viewer.